ibm-cloud-docs/containers/storage-block-vpc.md

     :   In the string data section, enter a comma-separated list of tags to use when the PVC is created.
 Tags can help you find your storage instance after it is created.

     `resourceGroup`
-    :   In the string data section, enter the resource group that you want your {{site.data.keyword.block_storage_is_short}} instance to get access to.
+    :   In the string data section, enter the resource group ID that you want your {{site.data.keyword.block_storage_is_short}} instance to get access to.
 If you don't enter a resource group, the instance is automatically authorized to access resources of the resource group that your cluster belongs to.

     `encrypted`
     :   In the string data section, enter `true` to create a secret that sets up encryption for {{site.data.keyword.block_storage_is_short}} volumes.
 If you set this option to `true`, you must provide the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use in `parameters.encryptionKey`.
 For more information about encrypting your data, see [Setting up encryption](#vpc-block-encryption) for your {{site.data.keyword.block_storage_is_short}}.